briannaschuh/LLM-Cardinal-Reasoning-Project/README.md

 > "If A is north of B and B is east of C, where is A relative to C?"

-We compare the base model vs full fine-tuning vs parameter-efficient fine-tuning (LoRA) on a synthetic directional QA dataset.
+I compared the base model vs full fine-tuning vs parameter-efficient fine-tuning (LoRA) on a synthetic directional QA dataset.

 ---